Catrobat/Catroid/README.md

 Catroid, also known as **Pocket Code**, is an on-device visual programming system for Android devices.

-**Catrobat** is a visual programming language and set of creativity tools for smartphones, tablets, and mobile browsers.
+**Catrobat** is a visual programming language and a set of creativity tools for smartphones, tablets, and mobile browsers.
 Catrobat programs can be written by using the Catroid programming system on Android phones and tablets.

-For more information oriented towards developers please visit our [developers page](http://developer.catrobat.org/).
+For more information [oriented towards developers], check out our [developers page](http://developer.catrobat.org/).

 # Issues #